Understanding Consent: What It Is and How to Get It

 The absolute basics of consent are fairly simple and yet quite often forgotten.
 If your partner says, “Yes I want to do the sexy thing!” to you, you have consent.
 When your partner says, “I’m not sure” or “I don’t know” or doesn’t give you an affirmative response, you don’t have consent.
 And anytime you’re not sure, stop everything.
 Pull back a little, look at your partner, and ask, “Do you want to?”
 When they say yes, keep going.
 If they don’t, stop.

-Tone is everything, and a meek, sarcastic, or distracted “Yes” is not the same as a full-throated, “Oh my God, yes, fuck me now, yes, yes, YES!”
+Tone is everything, and a meek, sarcastic, or distracted “Yes” is not the same as a full-throated, “Oh my God, yes, give it to me now, yes, yes, YES!”
 See the difference?
 Enthusiastic consent means your partner is completely into it.
 They want to be there in that moment with you doing the naked, sexy, kinky things you’re doing.
 Anything less or if you’re not sure, always stop and ask.
 They may have doubts or questions.
 Talk about what you want to do and make sure they’re comfortable.
 This helps you get to an enthusiastic yes or tells you it’s time to find something else to do.

 Knowing what you’re saying yes to is important whether you’re getting kinky with floggers and crops or you’re strapping on a parachute to jump out of a plane.
 Informed consent means that you and your partner have discussed what will happen, what it will feel like, and what you can both expect.
 You’ve also discussed that everything will stop if things go too far.
 If you’re getting kinky, you may want to consider a safeword but if not, “Stop” or “No” should always be sufficient.